sifnoc/kzg_test/README.md

 <img src="kzg_mst_result.png" alt="kzg_vs_mst_time" width="400"/>

+Note: We adjusted the value for the K factor upwards when evaluating polynomial commitments in comparison to MST.
+This is because in MST, actions such as evaluating commits, obtaining the root hash, or increasing the number of assets don't significantly impact performance.
+ However, in polynomial commitments, the degree of the polynomial increases directly in proportion to the added number of assets.

+ For this test case, since we worked with two assets, the polynomial commitment was adjusted to $K + 2$.

 | Entries(2^k)  |   MST commit time(s) |   Polynomial Commit time(s) |   Performance Ratio (MST/Poly) |
 |---:|------------------:|-------------------------:|----------:|
 | 10 |          0.704    |                 0.261    |  x2.692   |